 They developed a series of graded reading passages with adminsitration guidelines to help you determine some reading strengths and weanknesses.
 Administering the graded passages is simple and straightforward.
 You simply ask students to read a grade level passage to you and ask them to recall what they remember from the passage after it has been read.
 While students read and recall the passage, you monitor their performance for word recognition, fluency, and comprehension.

 The Quick and Easy Adult Reading Assessments for High School are a set of brief passages at grades 9 to 12.
 Each form covers a different topic at four grade levels.
-A student version and teacher version is available.
+Both a student version and teacher version of each passgae is available.

 If you only have a few minutes during intake and need a quick indicator of reading level, use one of two word meaning tests.
-Each one uses graded lists of vocabulary that are aligned with grade level equivalencies.
-Both contain directions for administration and scoring.
+Each test uses vocabulary lists aligned with grade level equivalencies.
+Both tests contain directions for administration and scoring.
 These tests identify the highest grade level at which a learner can correctly define words, which directly corresponds to their functional reading level.

-Reading comprehension strategies improve understanding, retention, and engagement by teaching readers to actively interact with text rather than passively scanning it.
-Both learners and educators can use these self-assessments to recognize the numerous ways to be more active readers.
+Reading comprehension strategies improve understanding, retention, and engagement by teaching readers to actively interact with text rather than passively scan it.
+Use these self-assessments to help learners develop active reading strategies.

 Use the assessment with readers at Stages 1 and 2.
 The passages have grade level equivalencies from grades 1 to 8.